RecursionSpace/docs/source/includes/_pods.md

 # PODS

-## Register a Pod UUID
+## Register a UUID

-Registers a new Pod in Recursion.Space by providing a UUID and any optional fields.
+Registers a UUID with Recursion.Space as a valid Pod identifier.
+This step authorizes a Pod UUID under the user's account/API token, so that the device can register itself in the next step.

 > `POST` /v1/pods